Updated: Mar 6

-To understand Korean dining, we need to understand "banchan"or those little side thingies in the center of the table.
-Banchan literally translates to sides, and in Korea there are 1000's of these dishes served, usually for free.
-These dishes are flavored from sweet, to mild and herbed to devastatingly spicy and vary from crisp vegetables to fried anchovies (my absolute favorite!).
+To understand Korean dining, we need to understand "banchan"or those little side thingies in the centre of the table.
+Banchan literally translates to sides, and in Korea, there are 1000's of these dishes served, usually for free.
+These dishes are flavoured from sweet, to mild and herbed to devastatingly spicy and vary from crisp vegetables to fried anchovies (my absolute favourite!).

-This cucumber kimchi belongs to the kimchi family that also include other vegetables like cabbage, the most famous, daikon radish, bok choi, carrots, and Brussels sprouts for a modern twist on the classic.
+This cucumber kimchi belongs to the kimchi family that also includes other vegetables like cabbage, the most famous, daikon radish, bok choi, carrots, and Brussels sprouts for a modern twist on the classic.

 A final point on commercial versus homemade kimchi.
 Kimchi is essentially fermented and preserved vegetables.
 This is a natural process that occurs over time, though this is a quick recipe.
-Most commercial kimchi is made by cooking the vegetables, this causes the vegetables to turn soggy.
+Most commercial kimchi is made by cooking vegetables, which causes the vegetables to turn soggy.
 The commercial reason for this is of course speed and cost.
 A really good kimchi is allowed to marinate overnight or for even years in pots buried in the ground.
-These vegetables stay crisp and the the flavors of the vegetables are not lost.
+These vegetables stay crisp and the flavours of the vegetables are not lost.

-The other important ingredient is the wonderfully spiced and flavored Korean pepper Gochugaru that is essential to all kimchi.
-More on this ingredient here.
+The other important ingredient is the wonderfully spiced and flavoured Korean pepper Gochugaru which is essential to all kimchi.
+More on this ingredient is here.

 This cucumber kimchi is bold and lightly marinated with strong notes from the sesame seeds and the gochugaru pepper.
 This is a perfect side for any Korean or other meal where you need a pop of spice and brightness.
 I occasionally use them in a burger, yeah, it is darned good!